Foster School of Business Business School Guide

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
 We are making sure that this will improve over time !

 Imperial Business School is the business school of Imperial College London.
 Established in 2003, the business school was opened by Queen Elizabeth II in London, United Kingdom.
-Imperial Business School offers primarily postgraduate education programmes, including an MBA, Masters specialisations, PhD, and executive education.
-Degrees hold triple accredidation in the UK (AMBA), US (AACSB) and Europe (EQUIS).
+The business school offers primarily postgraduate education, including MBA, Masters, PhD, and executive education programmes.
+Degrees hold triple accredidation in the United Kingdom (AMBA), United States (AACSB), and Europe (EQUIS).
 In the most recent Research Excellence Framework, the business school ranked second in the United Kingdom for business and management.
 In the latest QS MBA by Career Specialisation Rankings: Entrepreneurship, Imperial’s MBA programme ranked third worldwide and first in Europe.

 Article title : Imperial Business School